Liontrust UK Growth Fund I Inc

 2020 -8.3 -6.3

-Source: Square Mile and LSEG Lipper (all rights reserved), Data as at: 14th March 2025
+Source: Square Mile and LSEG Lipper (all rights reserved), Data as at: 14th September 2025

 Value for Money

 The fund's ongoing charge figure (OCF) is below the peer group median, as are the fund's transaction costs, which are associated with trading activity.
-Thus, we believe that the fund's total cost of investment is highly competitive and offers investors value for money.
+Thus, we believe that the fund's total cost of investment is competitive and offers investors fair value for money.
 We note that in the group's latest Assessment of Value (AoV) report (produced as at 30th June 2024), this fund was flagged as 'amber' on performance grounds.
 Given the style employed we believe that the fund's focus on quality growth companies is somewhat of a mitigating factor here, as these areas of the market have struggled during the latter end of the AoV's review period.

 OCF v Peer Group